A fully differential SMEFT analysis of the golden channel using the method of moments: Collider simulation

-Following the recommendations of the LHC Higgs cross-section working group~\cite{deFlorian:2227475}, we scale the $gg \to h$ production cross-section of the Monte Carlo sample to the $\mathrm{N^3LO}$-accurate prediction, and by also applying a reweighting to the branching ratio of the decay chain $h \to 4\ell$, we obtain an overall $K$-factor of 5.79, which we apply to the SM-, as well as to the EFT-driven samples.
-We assume a flat NNLO/NLO $K$-factor of 1.1 for the $q\bar{q} \to 4\ell$ process, given the differential cross-section for the quark-initiated process shown in Ref.~\cite{Grazzini_2015}, and further determine its NLO/LO $K$-factor to be 1.49 within our analysis setup.
-For the NNLO/LO scaling of the $gg \to 4\ell$ process, we apply a flat $K$-factor of 2.27, as considered in the experimental search described in Ref.~\cite{Sirunyan_2017}.
-After reweighting, the signal-to-background $S/B$ ratio is found to be 0.012.
+Following the recommendations of the LHC Higgs cross-section working group~\cite{deFlorian:2227475} (LHC HXSWG, CERN Report 4), we scale the LO $gg \to h$ production cross-section of the Monte Carlo sample to the $\mathrm{N^3LO}$-accurate prediction for $M_h = 125$~\gev, obtaining an overall $K$-factor of 3.155, which we apply to the SM-, as well as to the EFT-driven samples~\footnote{Within our simulation framework we further set the width of the Higgs boson $\Gamma_h = 4.088$~\mev, for consistency with the LHC HXSWG.}.
+We assume a flat NNLO/NLO $K$-factor of 1.1 for the $q\bar{q} \to 4\ell$ background, given the differential cross-section for the quark-initiated process shown in Ref.~\cite{Grazzini_2015}.
+For the NNLO/LO scaling of the $gg \to 4\ell$ samples, we apply a flat $K$-factor of 2.27, as considered in the experimental search described in Ref.~\cite{Sirunyan_2017}.
+We further adopt a conservative approach by using a flat $K$-factor of 0.91 \cite{Campbell_2002} for the $Z/\gamma^* + \mathrm{jets}$ events.
+After reweighting, the signal-to-irreducible background ratio $S/B_{\mathrm{irr}}$ is found to be 0.00734.
 Here, by signal we mean the SM production of $gg \to h \to 4\ell$.